kubernetes/cloud-provider-openstack/docs/keystone-auth/using-keystone-webhook-authenticator-and-authorizer.md

 it as a service.
 There are several things we need to notice in the deployment manifest:

-- We are using the official nightly-built image `k8scloudprovider/k8s-keystone-auth:latest`
+- We are using image `registry.k8s.io/provider-os/k8s-keystone-auth:v1.24.6`
 - We use `k8s-auth-policy` configmap created above.
 - The pod uses service account `keystone-auth` created above.
 - We use `keystone-auth-certs` secret created above to inject the